wjzhengsh/blockchain/howto/ibp-console-create-app.md

 Once you are connected from VScode, you will be able to see the list of peers from your organization and channels they have joined in the blockchain connections pane.
 You will be able to see the list of installed smart contracts under each peers.
 To install a new smart contract from your project on your network, first right click a peer and select **Install smart contract**.
 You can then instantiate that smart contract by right clicking on a channel and select **Install smart contract**.
 You can use learn more about using the {{site.data.keyword.blockchainfull_notm}} Platform extension by visiting the documentation in the [Visual Studio code marketplace ![External link icon](../images/external_link.svg "External link icon")](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform#overview "VScode extension").

-## Run the Commercial Paper sample
+## Runing the Commercial Paper sample
 {: #ibp-console-app-commercial-paper}

 The [commercial paper tutorial ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/tutorial/commercial_paper.html "commercial paper tutorial") in the Hyperledger Fabric documentation takes developers through a use case in which multiple parties buy, sell and redeem commercial paper.
 It extends the [Developing applications topic ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/developing_applications.html "developing applications") by providing sample  smart contract and application code that allows you to create and trade assets on a local instance of Fabric.